mrtugboat/mrtugboat/README.md

 - 👀 I’m interested in Python, Discord Bots, LUA, CSS, HTML, PHP, MYSQL
 - 🌱 I’m currently learning the basics of everything including life
 - 💞️ I’m looking to collaborate on some projects to help enhance my knowledge and skills
-- 📫 How to reach me Discord TugBoat.py#4014
 - 💬 My Discord https://discord.gg/wZU2MA8nSw